-Black currant fruits are small, dark black berries, that are slightly tart and sharp tasting, with a distinctive flavor.
+Black currant (Ribes nigrum) fruits are small, dark black berries, that are slightly tart and sharp tasting, with a distinctive flavor.
 Some people enjoy eating them fresh.
 They are popular in England but not as common in North America.
 Black currants are most frequently used in infusions, jams, jellies, pies, tarts, and baking, and are also dried for use in tea.
-I’ve encountered tea blends that include dried blueberries, dried elderberries, and dried black currants, so you can also add black currants to your homemade and herbal teas for their benefits, and flavor.
+I’ve encountered herbal tea blends that include dried blueberries, dried elderberries, and dried black currants, so you can also add black currants to your homemade and herbal teas for their benefits, and flavor.

 Get all the Black Currant Benefits

 Black currants are rich in nutrients, like the b vitamins: pantothenic acid and thiamine, vitamin c and vitamin e, as well as minerals such as calcium, potassium, manganese, magnesium and phosphorus.
 They are one of the riches sources of antioxidants and anthocyanins, as well as polyphenols.
 They also contain gamma-linolenic acid (gla).